Puffing Billy (locomotive)

-Puffing Billy is the world's oldest surviving steam locomotive, constructed in 1813–1814 by colliery viewer William Hedley, enginewright Jonathan Forster and blacksmith Timothy Hackworth for Christopher Blackett, the owner of Wylam Colliery near Newcastle upon Tyne, in the United Kingdom.
+Puffing Billy is the world's oldest surviving steam locomotive, constructed in 1813–1814 by William Hedley, enginewright Jonathan Forster and blacksmith Timothy Hackworth for Christopher Blackett, the owner of Wylam Colliery near Newcastle upon Tyne, in the United Kingdom.
 It was employed to haul coal chaldron wagons from the mine at Wylam to the docks at Lemington in Northumberland.

 History

 Precursors

 The first steam-powered locomotive on rails was built by Richard Trevithick in either 1802 or 1804.
 He built several locomotives, and although the success of his 1802 locomotive at Coalbrookdale is questioned, his 1804 locomotive ran near the Pen-y-Darren Ironworks in Merthyr Tydfil, South Wales successfully enough to haul five wagons of iron for nine miles, winning a wager.
 Its excessive weight cracked the iron rails, rendering it impractical, and steam locomotives were not adopted at the time.

 In 1810, the Durham Coalfield was disrupted by a major strike over the Bond system.
 During this time Christopher Blackett, owner of the Wylam Colliery, took advantage of the pit's idleness to experiment with the idea of a locomotive-hauled tramway worked purely by adhesion, rather than the Blenkinsop rack system that would be used on the Middleton.
 These began with a simple hand-cranked wagon, converted from a coal wagon chassis with the addition of a central drive shaft and geared drives to the axles.

 As this experiment was successful, by 1812 it was followed by Wylam's first prototype 'travelling engine', worked by steam.
 This was based on a combination of the test wagon, with a single cylinder engine and boiler atop it.
 Little is known of the design, although it has been said to have been inspired by Trevithick's Pen-y-darren locomotive.
 It is unclear whether the single cylinder was vertical or horizontal, and whether the boiler had a single straight flue or a return flue.
 It may have been nicknamed Grasshopper.
 The 'travelling engine' was successful as a prototype, but underpowered and prone to stalling when overloaded or faced by a gradient.
 It was however convincing enough as a demonstration to encourage Blackett to fund further locomotives.